emilycenteno/csr_portal/README.md

 ## Tech Stack

-- **React** - for funcitonal components, hooks, state management -**JSON-Sever** - an open-source library that allows you to mimic an "API" server using a .json file.
+- **React** - for funcitonal components, hooks, state management
+- **JSON-Sever** - an open-source library that allows you to mimic an "API" server using a .json file.
--**Material UI** - for scoped styling
+- **Material UI** - for scoped styling
--**React Router** - provides deeplinks for the different customer's overview page
+- **React Router** - provides deeplinks for the different customer's overview page

 ## Installation & Running Locally: